roshan-reborn/leetcode/leetcode-75/medium/README.md

-# Easy Problems
+# Medium Problems

-This directory contains my solutions to easy problems from the leetCode patterns series.
+This directory contains my solutions to medium problems from the leetCode 75 series.

 ## Problems